dockstore/dockstore/_docs/docs.md

 # About the Dockstore

-The Dockstore concept is simple, provide a place where users can share tools encapsulated in Docker and described with the [Common Workflow Language](http://common-workflow-language.github.io/) (CWL), an emerging standard used by the [GA4GH](https://genomicsandhealth.org/) [Cloud Work Stream](http://ga4gh.cloud/).
+The Dockstore concept is simple, provide a place where users can share tools encapsulated in Docker and described with the [Common Workflow Language](http://common-workflow-language.github.io/) (CWL) or [Workflow Description Language](http://www.openwdl.org/) (WDL), workflow languages used by members of and APIS created by the [GA4GH](https://genomicsandhealth.org/) [Cloud Work Stream](http://ga4gh.cloud/).
 This enables scientists, for example, to share analytical tools in a way that makes them machine readable and runnable in a variety of environments.
-While the Dockstore is focused on serving researchers in the biosciences the combination of Docker + CWL can be used by anyone to describe the tools and services in their Docker images in a standardized, machine-readable way.
+While the Dockstore is focused on serving researchers in the biosciences the combination of Docker + CWL/WDL can be used by anyone to describe the tools and services in their Docker images in a standardized, machine-readable way.

-Dockstore also attempts to work with new and alternative languages/standards such as [WDL](http://www.openwdl.org/) and [Nextflow](https://www.nextflow.io/) as popular competitors to CWL.
+Dockstore also attempts to work with new and alternative languages/standards such as [Nextflow](https://www.nextflow.io/) as popular challengers to CWL and WDL.
 We also work on the [GA4GH Tool Registry](https://github.com/ga4gh/tool-registry-schemas) standard as a way of sharing data with workflow platforms and partners.
 We are also working with the task execution, workflow execution, and data transfer standards developing at the GA4GH.

 ## Built with Docker and Git ##